moomance/armance-capstone/README.md

 ### Lessons learned and next steps

 As I developed this project, I encountered a number of challenges that allowed me to strengthen the new skills I have learned over the past three months.
 I also learned the importance of staying flexible and adaptable.
-I faced undexpected challenges for this project and, by being flexible, I was better equipped to overcome these challenges and find creative solutions to problems.
+I faced unexpected challenges for this project and, by being flexible, I was better equipped to overcome these challenges and find creative solutions to problems.

-Next steps for this project would be to add the possibility to message a group as well as creating new groups and events.
+Next steps for this project would be to add the possibility to message a group as well as create new groups and events.